 WHAT IS THE VALUE OF MY COMPANY

-There are many variables to be considered before anyone can derive at a valuation.
-The company profile, track records, industry, current and future market conditions etc. A simple guide, but certainly not a final one, is based on your current profits and multiply them by 10 to 15.
-Some companies do achieve a much higher valuation based on their business models, current, future potentials etc.
+There are many variables to be considered before anyone can derive a valuation.
+The company profile, track records, industry, current and future market conditions. etc. A simple guide, but certainly not a final one, is based on your current profits and multiply them by 10 to 15.
+Some companies do achieve a much higher valuation based on their business models, current, future potentials. etc.